au-chrismor/pyaudiotools/README.md

 Accepts source and destination files as well as filter cutoffs and applies a butterworth filter to the stream.

+**noiselimit.py**

+Accepts source and destination files and a threshold limit from the command line and applies a noise limitiing function.

 **spectrum.py**

 Accepts a file name (and optionally frequency range) from the command line and displays an FFT spectrum display.